Truth, Justice, and Secrecy: Cake Cutting Under Privacy Constraints: Privacy-Preserving Cake-Cutting Protocol

 Consider the multiset $ V := \{a_{i,j},b_{i,j} : i \in [n], j \in [\ell]\} \cup \allowbreak \{0,Q\} $, of size $m = 2 \ell n + 2$, consisting of all support boundaries of all valuations, as well as the cake's endpoints.
 Let $W(1:m)$ be an array that holds the values in $V$ sorted, namely, $W(1) \leq \cdots \leq W(m)$.
 Then $W$ defines a collection of $m-1$ disjoint intervals (some of which may be empty) that cover the entire cake: \be \cW := \big\{ [W(k),W(k+1)) : k \in [m-1] \big \} \,. \ee Note that $[W(k),W(k+1)) \subset [0,Q]$, and that the actual interval it represents on $C=[0,1]$ is $[\frac{W(k)}{Q},\frac{W(k+1)}{Q})$.

 After completing Subprotocol \textsc{SharingPrivateValuations}, the agents hold $(t,n)$-sharings of all values in $V$.
-They can proceed to compute a secret sharing of $W(k)$, for all $k \in [m]$, by applying a suitable secure protocol that computes the $k$-th element in a secret-shared dataset, without getting any wiser on the private valuations; in Appendix A.3 we describe Subprotocol 5 that performs that computation.
+They can proceed to compute a secret sharing of $W(k)$, for all $k \in [m]$, by applying a suitable secure protocol that computes the $k$-th element (counting from the smallest) in a secret-shared dataset, without getting any wiser on the private valuations.
+Such a protocol is described in \citet{MPCoverSS}.

 Let $\mbox{IntervalLen}(k)= W(k+1)-W(k)$ denote the length of the $k$-th interval, $k \in [m-1]$.
 Secret shares in those intervals' lengths can be computed by $[[ \mbox{IntervalLen}(k) ]] \gets [[ W(k+1) ]] - [[ W(k) ]] $.
 In addition, the protocol maintains secret sharings of the bits $\mbox{IntervalAvailable}(k)$, $k \in [m-1]$, that indicate whether the $k$-th interval has not yet been served to any agent.
 Initially, $ [[ \mbox{IntervalAvailable}(k) ]] \gets [[1]]$.
 Once the $k$-th interval is served, the protocol updates the shares of $\mbox{IntervalAvailable}(k)$ to reflect the bit update from 1 to 0, in an {\em oblivious manner}, namely, without knowing that such an update actually took place and to whom that interval was served.